“Create meaning in everything that you practice.”

 1. Document Goals

-When we tackle creative tasks as soon as we rise, even if only for a few minutes, we orient ourselves to practice, and that helps us stay in touch with our musical selves all day.
+When we tackle creative tasks as soon as we rise, even if only for a few minutes, we orient ourselves to practice, which helps us stay in touch with our musical selves all day long.
+And we don’t need to actually play or sing – mental practice and score study can be equally effective.

-A few minutes of score study or reviewing of practice notes mobilizes our mental faculties so that when our practice time arrives, we’re fired up with ideas and motivation.
+Throughout the day, when time allows, a few minutes of score study or practice notes review mobilizes our mental faculties so that, when our practice time arrives, we’re fired up with ideas and motivation.

-The processes involved in precise mental imaging activate our brains in ways so similar to actual practice that we can use imaging throughout the day to accomplish small practice goals.
+The processes involved in precise mental imaging activate our brains in ways so similar to actual practice that we can use imaging anytime to accomplish small practice goals.

-One of the benefits of mental imaging is that at times such as when we’re waiting in lines, we can image playing a passage or two and, in the process, memorize, review fingerings, or try out interpretive ideas.
-Such microcreating keeps our artistic energies flowing.
+One of the benefits of mental imaging is that at times such as when we’re riding public transport, we can image playing a passage or two and, in the process, memorize, review technical details, or try out interpretive ideas.
+Such microcreating keeps our artistic energies flowing and our brains oriented toward our music making.

 6. Conclude Practice Sessions with Precise Objectives